 Tell the students that the image on page 7 of the main coursebook is of a computer.
+Ask them to colour the image.

 Tell them that computer is a machine.

 Encourage the students to name some things which they see around themselves.